 It’s also understandable that working more than the arbitrary 40 hour workweek can be bad for your health.
 A lot of my physical ailments went away after I left the workforce in 2012 while consistently working 60-80 hours a week for 13 years.
 But sometimes, you’ve got to recognize that many who are blazing ahead are actually putting in way more hours than standard.

-Track Your Net Worth For Free: Control your spending, work on multiple income streams, have a financial plan, and start tracking your net worth with Personal Capital so you know where all your money is going.
+Wealth-building recommendation: Control your spending, work on multiple income streams, have a financial plan, and start tracking your net worth with Personal Capital so you know where all your money is going.
 You can analyze your investment portfolios for excessive fees and also give yourself a real retirement checkup all for free.
 That which you can measure, you can improve.